No Hiding Place

 Hoolies

-Hailing from nearby Wivenhoe, The Hoolies sing an entertaining mix of traditional shanties and songs of the sea with lively musical accompaniment.
-They combine a love of shanty singing with fund raising for good causes, all on the high seas of Essex and beyond.
+Hailing from Wivenhoe in North Essex, The Hoolies sing an entertaining mix of traditional shanties and songs of the sea with lively musical accompaniment on banjo, melodeon, harmonica, guitar and occasionally spoons!
+They combine a love of shantying with raising funds for good causes, on the high seas of Essex and beyond.

 HogEye Men